MayCXC/caddy-systemd-socket-activation/README.md

 WantedBy = sockets.target
 ```

-the modified `caddy` binary can also tested from the systemd host via a bind mount with:
+or the modified `caddy` binary can tested from the systemd host via a bind mount with:

 `systemd-socket-activate -l 80 -l 443 systemd-socket-activate -l 443 -d -E LISTEN_FDNAMES="caddy.socket:caddy.socket:CaddyDatagram" ./caddy run`